gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     Note that the distribution is not centered around :math:`x = 2~\text{nm}`.
-    This is expected as the interactions between the pulled ethanol molecule and the rest of the fluid are shifting away the average position of the ethanol molecule from the center of harmonic potential.
+    This is expected as the interactions between the pulled ethanol molecule and the rest of the fluid are shifting away from the average position of the ethanol molecule from the center of harmonic potential.

 Free energy profile calculation